pattonsgirl/Spring2021-CEG3120/Projects/Project2/README.md

 ## Objectives

+- Play with branching
 - Practice good documentation for a growing infrastructure
 - Explore Elastic Cloud Computing & Virtual Private Clouds in AWS
 - Play with regulating ports and firewall traffic

 ## branch-ing out

-Create a branch for your project called `git-guide-update`
+Create a branch in your repository called `git-guide-update`

 Update your git guide using your project feedback (if any) and add the following: